K-12 visitors

 Our Story

-Our Story: Brian and Tabbatha Lawe lost their beloved nephew, Stevie, to suicide.
-They turned their grief into action by creating a foundation to research and fund what became the HopeCheck program.
-HopeCheck regularly asked K-12 and college students about their hope outlook to identify the earliest signs of hopelessness.
+Brian and Tabbatha Lawe lost their beloved nephew, Stevie, to suicide.
+They turned their grief into action and created a family foundation to help K-12 and college students stay mentally healthy and improve SEL skills.

 Photo of Stevie